-Offenses may result in disciplinary action, up to and including termination.
+The following offenses may result in disciplinary action, up to and including termination.
 Examples include, but are not limited to:

-- Misrepresenting facts in obtaining employment, falsifying reports, documents, or records, or falsely claiming injury - Unauthorized possession and/or use of intoxicants or illegal drugs on premise or during work time - Being under the influence of intoxicants or illegal drugs on premise or during work time - Unauthorized possession of property of a co-worker or the employer - Being the aggressor in a fight - Immoral or unethical conduct on the work premises or off the premises if the conduct has an adverse impact on the Church (e.g., intentionally downloading, viewing, soliciting, seeking, displaying or distributing pornographic material on the employer's computers, networks, communications systems, and other IT resources, etc.) - Failure to comply with an appropriate directive from your supervisor and/or a person of authority - Negligence resulting in injury to self or others - Handing out unauthorized literature, asking for signatures on petitions, soliciting contributions, or selling non-work related merchandise during work hours, etc - Posting unauthorized materials on the premises - Intentional waste of materials or supplies - · Carelessness, inefficiency, or inattention to work - Possession of weapons on premise - Harassment - Unauthorized release of employer proprietary information to persons outside the organization, including the media - Inappropriately accessing the voice mail, electronic mail, or computer files/data of to others - Accessing internet websites that are abusive to individuals or groups, are sexually or violently graphic, or which is otherwise inappropriate in our workplace
+- Unauthorized possession and/or use of or being under the influence of intoxicants or illegal drugs on premise or during work time. - Unauthorized possession of property of a co-worker or the employer. - Immoral or unethical conduct on the work premises or off the premises if the conduct has an adverse impact on the Church (e.g., intentionally downloading, viewing, soliciting, seeking, displaying, or distributing pornographic material on the employer's computers, networks, communications systems, and other IT resources, etc.) - Negligence resulting in property damage or injury to self or others. - Distributing non-work-related material, asking for signatures on petitions, soliciting contributions, or selling non-work related merchandise during work hours or on church/school property. - Posting unauthorized materials on school/parish property. - Intentional waste of materials or supplies. - Unauthorized release of employer proprietary information to individuals, including any person or group outside the organization.

-- Knowingly making copies of software without the expressed permission from the software company - Substandard job performance - Excessive absenteeism and/or lateness - Hostile or rude communication with another employee, parent, student, parish member or vendor - Using profane, obscene, or abusive language
+- Unauthorized or inappropriate access of voice mail, electronic mail, or computer files/data to others. - Accessing internet websites that are abusive to individuals or groups, are sexually or violently graphic, or which is otherwise inappropriate in our workplace. - Knowingly making copies of software without the expressed permission from the software company - Excessive absenteeism and/or lateness.